|Nutrition Facts (per serving)|

 Gather the ingredients.

-Melt the Velveeta cheese with the tomatoes in the slow cooker on high.
+Melt the Velveeta along with the tomatoes with green chiles in the slow cooker on high.

-Meanwhile, brown the ground beef and chopped onion in a skillet or saute pan over medium heat.
+Meanwhile, brown the chopped onion and ground beef in a skillet or sauté pan over medium heat.
 Add the mushrooms and chile peppers, if using.

 Drain off the excess grease.
 Add the meat mixture to the slow cooker cheese mixture and cook on high for about 30 minutes.